sungnga/jbook-cli-app/README.md

 ### ESBuild bundling using unpkgPathPlugin
 - When ESBuild is going through the process of bundling our code and when it sees lines of code like 'import/export/export.module', it tries to find the module in the file system
 - We want to intercept this step and provide it the path to the module ourselves.
-We intercept this process with help of the unpkg-path-plugin
+We intercept this process with the help of unpkg-path-plugin
-- The unpkg.com site will automatically return the path (usually found in the index.js file of a module) of a given NPM module
+- The unpkg.com site will automatically return the path of a given NPM module.
+This path is usually found in the index.js file of the module
 - In the unpkg-path-plugin.ts file, we overwrite the ESBuild's .onResolve() and .onLoad() functions
 - For now we're just going hard-code in the import module just to test that the ESBuild bundling works